Who Is Nancy Kerrigan?

 Born in Massachusetts in 1969, Nancy Kerrigan showed figure skating talent at an early age.
 She began training and competing in grammar school and won a bronze medal at the 1992 Winter Olympics.
 In January 1994, Kerrigan was attacked by a hitman hired by the ex-husband of skating rival Tonya Harding.
 Despite her knee injury, Kerrigan went on to win the silver medal at the 1994 Games.

-Figure skater Nancy Ann Kerrigan was born on October 13, 1969, in Stoneham, Massachusetts, to homemaker Brenda and welder Daniel Kerrigan.
+Nancy Ann Kerrigan was born on October 13, 1969, in Stoneham, Massachusetts, to homemaker Brenda and welder Dan Kerrigan.
 As the youngest of three — and the only girl — Kerrigan often tagged along with her brothers to the neighborhood ice rink while they played hockey, becoming a self-described "tomboy."

-Nancy Kerrigan's ice hockey background made it easy to transition into figure skating at the age of six.
-When an instructor commented on her talent, Nancy's family began investing in her Olympic career.
+Kerrigan's ice hockey background made it easy to transition into figure skating at the age of 6.
+When an instructor commented on her talent, Kerrigan's family began investing in her Olympic career.

 Motivated by her dream, and her family's financial sacrifices, Kerrigan poured herself into her practices, rising at 4 a.m. each morning to attend training before her classes at Stoneham High School.
 After high school, Kerrigan enrolled in Emmanuel College, near her Stoneham home, where she majored in business.